 Will ChatGPT replace SEO?

-ChatGPT and SearchGPT will not replace SEO (for the time being), but will shift traffic as more and more users seek information via AI platforms and less via Google search.
-However, more search queries via AI will, according to a study by Semrush more search queries via AI are only expected in two to four years, so SEO will remain relevant and companies should adapt to both search channels.
+ChatGPT or SearchGPT will not replace SEO (for the time being), but will shift traffic as more and more users obtain information via AI platforms and less via Google search.
+However, according to a study by Semrush, more searches via AI are not expected for another two to four years, so SEO remains relevant and companies should prepare for both search channels.

-It is not possible to "rank" in SearchGPT in the same way as on Google.
-Rather, it is about visibility in the sources, citations or as a mention in comparisons.
-High-quality, relevant content that the AI can use as a source, a well-structured website and content formats as well as a technically flawless website are important for this.
+It is not possible to “rank” in SearchGPT in the same way as on Google.
+Rather, it is about visibility in the sources, quotes, or as a mention in comparisons.
+What is important for this is high-quality, relevant content that the AI can use as a source, a well-structured website and content formats, and a technically flawless website setup.

-Google should not only be worried about SearchGPT, but most probably already is.
-The impending revolution in search behavior is ultimately calling Google's business model into question and the market giant is being forced to catch up technically - the best proof of this is Gemini and AI Overviews.
-We are curious to see how and whether Google will effectively face up to the competition.
+Google shouldn't just be worried about SearchGPT, but most likely already is.
+After all, the upcoming revolution in search behavior is challenging Google's business model, and the market giant is forced to catch up technically – the best proof of this is Gemini and AI Overviews.
+We are excited to see how and if Google effectively faces the competition.